 Custody X Change, an app designed to help parents design a parenting plan, stresses the importance of working with a lawyer for strategy and representation.
 You have a better chance of seeing a favorable outcome with an attorney at your side, and it can reduce the stress associated with the litigation process.

-If you do not think you can afford an attorney, you can look into legal aid services, which offer free or low-cost legal advice and representation.
+If you do not think you can afford an attorney, you can look into legal aid services, which offer or low-cost legal advice and representation.
 It is also critical to review the General Information for Self-Represented Litigants, provided by the Florida courts, even if you plan to hire an attorney.
 This guide will give you a general outline of what to expect and provides a glossary of legal terms that you will hear during your case.

 2. Petition filing